Buy-to-Let Mortgages Explained

 How to apply for a buy-to-let mortgage

-Make an enquiry with us our free broker-matching service will be able to match you up with the right advisor who specialises in buy-to-let.
+By making an enquiry with us, our broker-matching service can connect you with the right advisor who specialises in buy-to-let.

 Your buy-to-let broker will then be able to help with the following:

-• Obtaining a rental income projection for the property: This is usually done by instructing a report from an ARLA-registered letting agent – your broker will be able to guide you through this process.
-If you have personal income, it can help your cause if you’re able to provide evidence of this too.
+- Obtaining a rental income projection for the property: This is usually done by instructing a report from an ARLA-registered letting agent – your broker will be able to guide you through this process.
+If you have personal income, it can also help your cause if you provide evidence of this.

-• Finding the right mortgage lenders: Your mortgage broker will be able to quickly identify those lenders who specialise in arranging buy-to-let mortgages and currently offer the best rates.
-Saving you time and, potentially, some money too.
-They’ll also facilitate a formal application in principle (AIP) to a lender should you opt to take their quote and lender recommendation forward
+- Finding the right mortgage lenders: Your mortgage broker will be able to quickly identify those lenders who specialise in arranging buy-to-let mortgages and currently offer the best rates.
+Saving you time and, potentially, some money.
+They’ll also facilitate a formal application in principle (AIP) to a lender should you take their quote and lender recommendation forward.

-• Preparing your application: Your broker will already know the documentary evidence required (see next section below) and can help you gather all of this information together to make sure your application has the best chance of approval.
+- Preparing your application: Your broker will already know the documentary evidence required (see the next section below) and can help you gather all of this information together to ensure your application has the best chance of approval.

 What documents will you need?